Rushi-12-11/Random-Forest-Car-Price-Prediction/README.md

 ## 💬 Author

-Made with ❤️ by **[Rushikesh Thokade]** — Final Year CSE student passionate about AI/ML and solving real-world problems with code.
+Made by **[Rushikesh Thokade]** — Final Year CSE student passionate about AI/ML and solving real-world problems with code.

 📫 Connect on [LinkedIn](www.linkedin.com/in/rushikesh-thokade)
 🔗 Explore more projects on [GitHub](https://github.com/Rushi-12-11)